-There are policies, grievance procedures, and appeal procedures established by South Georgia State College that govern certain rights and obligations of students.
+Policies, grievance procedures, and appeal procedures established by South Georgia State College (SGSC) govern certain student rights and obligations.
 These are all outlined in the South Georgia State College Catalog and Student Handbook.

 Students have the following avenues for addressing complaints:

 Non-Academic Complaints or Grievances.
 If the source of the complaint arose outside the classroom setting, the student should take it directly to the other party(s) involved.
 If the student and the other party cannot resolve the matter or, for any reason, the student does not feel at ease in going to the other party, the student has the right to submit a formal written complaint.
 Students should submit the complaint via the SGSC Student Complaint Portal.
 The SGSC Student Complaint Portal provides an electronic pathway for students to submit non-academic complaints.
 The complaint will be directed to the appropriate office on campus for review and resolution.
 If the complaint is lodged about a process, procedure, or student service, it will be directed to the supervisor of the area at issue.
 The formal complaint procedure for non-academic complaints is set up to take no more than 50 working days.
 To have a remedy under the formal complaint process, complaints must be filed within 30 days of the incident.
 Complaints filed more than 30 days after the incident will not be accepted.

 Academic Complaints or Grievances.
 Academic complaints or grievances that emerged within a classroom or related setting are resolved following the steps described in the process for a Grade Appeal (see pages 3-5 of the Student Handbook).
 The formal complaint procedure for academic complaints that are not grade appeals is set up to take no more than 50 working days.
 To have a remedy under the formal complaint process, complaints must be filed within 30 days of the incident.
 Complaints filed more than 30 days after the incident will not be accepted.